Delta-Pion/Financial-Prediction-Research-RM/Financial_Research_Obsidian/Research Notes/LSTM/LSTM Basic Mathematical Model.md

 ## LSTM Basic Mathematical Model

-Alright, let's break down the mathematical model of an LSTM.
+Alright, let's break down the mathematical model of an [[LSTM]].
 I'll use standard notation to represent the different components.

 **Notation:**